picahq/pica/README.md

 ---

-Effortlessly build, deploy, and scale AI agents—Pica provides everything you need to power autonomous [AI workflows](https://www.picaos.com/community/connectors).
+Pica gives every builder instant, reliable access to the tools they need—no keys, no configs, no headaches.

 ## Why Pica?

 Pica simplifies AI agent development with our four core products:

-✅ OneTool – A single SDK to connect AI agents to 100+ APIs and tools. <br/>
+✅ OneTool – Connect agents to [100+ APIs and tools](https://app.picaos.com/tools) with a single SDK. <br/>
 ✅ AuthKit – Secure authentication for seamless tool integration. <br/>
-✅ Agent (Coming Soon) – Build adaptive AI agents tailored to your needs. <br/>
-✅ AgentFlow (Coming Soon) – Enable agents to collaborate and automate workflows. <br/>
+✅ BuildKit - Empower vibe coding with integrations that work zero-shot.

-Pica also provides full logging and action traceability, giving developers complete visibility into their agents' decisions and activities.
+Pica also provides full logging and action traceability, giving developers complete visibility into their agents’ decisions and activities.
+Our tools simplify building and running AI agents so developers can focus on results.

 ## Getting started